qstudio/filter-media-library-by-post/README.md

 **Stable tag:** 0.0.2
 **License:** GPL2

-Filter the lits of items in the WordPress Media Library by the post they are attached to
+Filter the attachment list WordPress Media Library by the post they are attached to

 ## Description ##

-Filter the lits of items in the WordPress Media Library by the post they are attached to
+Filter the attachment list WordPress Media Library by the post they are attached to

 ## Installation ##